-Looking to buy a used hot hatch?
+Looking for performance on a budget?
 We’ve listed 10 of the cheapest used hot hatches on the market today.

 The UK loves a hot hatch more than any other country in the world.
 It’s a simple formula: take a popular hatchback, up the power, upgrade the suspension and chuck on a body kit and you’ve got a car that’s fun to drive yet still practical enough to carry all the family.